V-Squared/V-Squared.github.io/diy/configs.md

 - Shipping cost and insurance from System Integrator to end user
 - Technical support for Windows (You get full version authorized to get support from Microsoft)

-# PC Comparison (v2)
-## About v1
-- The configurations we used in the V² Configurator at the time of our Indiegogo Campaign
-- Made of AM1 and Haswell

-## What is v2 about
-- It is the first Configuration we made
-- Haswell only, which is Intel's 5th Generation
-- Still use ViCase as Product Name

 ## Table

 | MoBo Feature    | Entry   | Turbo  | GTX     | Quadro  | Extreme |
 |:----------------|:-------:|:-------:|:-------:|:-------:|:-------:|
 | Noise Level | silent (\*1) | silent (\*1)| quiet (\*2)... normal (\*3)| quiet (\*2)... normal (\*3) | quiet (\*2)... normal (\*3) |